Keto Ghost Pepper Bacon Weaved Smoked Meatloaf

 1 ghost pepper or jalapeño, really finely minced (optional)

 2 lb sliced bacon (optional for bacon weave)

-- Once all of this is combined in your bowl you are ready to start loafing (see what I did there).
+Once all of this is combined in your bowl you are ready to start loafing (see what I did there).
 You can either make one large 4 lb meatloaf or two regular loafs of 2 lb each.
-Both works well.
+Both work well.

 Divide bacon slices into to equal piles and start weaving.
 I typically start with the 6-7 slices laid next to each other vertically and then slide in my horizontal slices making a square.
 You will need one weave per loaf.

 Once you have the weave place it around the meatloaf with your hands.

 Cover the bacon weave in whatever BBQ rub you like.
 You can use a spicy or sweet or savory one.
 It is your palette treat it!

 Cook until the loaf(s) reaches an internal temperature of 155°.
 This takes about 1.5 to 2 hours.
 Pull them and let them rest tented in aluminum foil for about 10 mins.
 It will finish out at around 160°.